 Saudi Aramco turns to bonds to help fund US$75b dividend

 Aramco has slashed spending, cut jobs, and is considering selling some assets.
-Despite these efforts to conserve cash, its gearing - a measure of debt as a percentage of equity - has risen to 21.8 per cent, above its target range of 5-15 per cent.
+Despite these efforts to conserve cash, its gearing - a measure of debt as a percentage of equity - has risen to 21.8 per cent, above its target range of 5 to 15 per cent.

-The state-controlled energy firm, which sold shares on the Saudi stock exchange last year, will hold calls with fixed-income investors starting from Monday, according to a person familiar with the matter.
+The state-controlled energy firm, which sold shares on the Saudi stock exchange last year, started holding calls with fixed-income investors from Monday, according to a person familiar with the matter.
 A dollar deal with tranches maturing in three, five, 10, 30 and 50 years may follow, depending on investor demand, the person said.

 Your feedback is important to us Tell us what you think.
 Email us at btuserfeedback@sph.com.sg